vega/vega-lite/site/tutorials/weather.md

 permalink: /tutorials/weather.html
 ---

 In this tutorial, you'll learn a few more techniques for creating visualizations in Vega-Lite.
-If you are not familiar with Vega-Lite, read the [getting started tutorial](/tutorials/getting_started.html) first.
+If you are not familiar with Vega-Lite, please read the [getting started tutorial](/tutorials/getting_started.html) first.

-Let's say we have some dataset about weather data in Seattle that we want to visualize.
-The [dataset](/data/seattle-weather.csv) is a [CSV file](https://en.wikipedia.org/wiki/Comma-separated_values) with columns for the temperature (in Celsius), precipitation (in Centimeter), wind (in Meter/Second), and weather type.
+For this tutorial, we will create visualizations to explore a dataset about weather in Seattle.
+The [dataset](/data/seattle-weather.csv) is a [CSV file](https://en.wikipedia.org/wiki/Comma-separated_values) with columns for the temperature (in Celsius), precipitation (in centimeter), wind (in meter/second), and weather type.
 We have one row for each day from January 1st, 2012 to December 31st, 2015.

 To load the CSV file with Vega-Lite, we need to provide a URL and set the format type in the data section of the specification.